fatihtelis/react-component-boilerplate/README.md

 `yarn test`

-#### Styles

-SASS Loader is added to the project as default style loader.
-You can add your styles on `src/style.scss` file and it will transpile your .scss file into .css when it is published to /dist folder before publishing to npm.
+### Publishing your React Component to npm

+You have to transpile your code with Babel before publishing it to npm.
+Transpile script is coverting .js and .scss files and make them compatible with old browsers. **prepublishOnly** script auto-transpile the code before publishing.
+Last step is to start publishing.

+`npm publish`